proplot-dev/proplot/docs/showcase2.rst

 is, a centered legend is drawn, and the axes patch and spines are made invisible.

-Some other notes: legend entries are now sorted in *row-major* order by default (not sure why the matplotlib authors chose column-major), and this is configurable with the ``order`` keyword arg.
+Also note that legend entries are now sorted in *row-major* order by default (not sure why the matplotlib authors chose column-major), and this is configurable with the ``order`` keyword arg.
 You can also disable vertical alignment of legend entries with the ``align`` keyword